 The selected encoding profiles are automatically applied to all videos uploaded to the CQ DAM target folder you set up for this Dynamic Media Classic cloud config.
 You can set up multiple Dynamic Media Classic cloud configurations with different target folders to apply different encoding profiles as needed.

-If you need to update the viewer and encoding presets for video in AEM because the presets have been updated in Dynamic Media Classic, navigate to the Dynamic Media Classic configuration in the cloud configuration and click Update the viewer and encoding presets.
+Update the viewer and encoding presets for video in Experience Manager if the presets were updated in Dynamic Media Classic.
+In such case, navigate to the Dynamic Media Classic configuration in the cloud configuration and select Update the viewer and encoding presets.

 To upload your primary source video to Dynamic Media Classic from Adobe DAM: